7 Flexible Meals on a Boat

 CLEANUP: Your onboard dishwasher will be dancing a jig on pizza night.
 You can practically wipe your sheet plan clean.
 You will have a few miscellaneous items from making dough and grating cheese.

-You can make pizza in various ways – from the dough to the sauce to the way it’s assembled and cooked.
+You can make pizza in various ways – from the dough to the sauce to how it’s assembled and cooked.
 Here are a few tips to get you started.

 Dough and Alternatives